 Clean Energy Infrastructure Committee

-The Clean Energy Fund was created in response to students’ vision of the University of Vermont running efficiently on a fraction of its current energy needs, powered by clean, locally produced renewable energy that fulfills both the University’s needs and supports the local economy.
-The role of the Clean Energy Infrastructure Committee (CEIC) is to identify and recommend annually two to three infrastructure projects to the Socially Responsible Investing Advisory Council for funding.
+The Sustainable Campus Fund was originally created in response to students’ vision of the University of Vermont running efficiently on a fraction of its current energy needs, powered by clean, locally produced renewable energy that fulfills both the University’s needs and supports the local economy.
+The role of the Sustainable Infrastructure Committee (SIC) is to identify and recommend annually two to three infrastructure projects to the Socially Responsible Investing Advisory Council for funding.